brucedkyle/ibmcloud_for_partners/docs/mainframe/stack.md

 - **Enable low-code Open APIs in minutes**.
 Implement and test new APIs in isolation using an OpenAPI 3 specification and API first mapping.
 - **Edit, debug, build and Deploy z/OS applications using cloud native tools**.
 Use industry-standard tools common across platforms for application development.
 - **Employ rapid application analysis**.
 Plan your code changes and generate an impact analysis graph to view the dependencies.
--** Enhance apps with Open Enterprise languages**.
+- **Enhance apps with Open Enterprise languages**.
 Add new microservices or application enhancements using the open enterprise language of your own choosing.
 - **Self-service management of your z/OS environment**.
 Experience z/OS platform as a service (PaaS) by extending Red Hat OpenShift with preconfigured software packaging.
 - **Use on-demand z/OS environments and resources**.
 Increase developer and systems programmer productivity with on-demand provisioning of z/OS resources using industry standard skills and practices.